TRAINING COURSE

 • Balance of large and small muscle activities daily

-• Balance of child initiated and adult initiated activities * time spent in large-group, teacher initiated activity is limited
+• Balance of child-initiated and adult-initiated activities * time spent in large-group, teacher-initiated activity is limited

 Materials and Equipment